Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 There is an extension to LingoDeer called LingoDeer+.
 Again, grammar rules and unfamiliar words are studied through interactive games.
 Also, the detailed answers add more value to this app.

-Pricing: The free plan is okay, but for access to all courses on all devices, and offline study, try the premium plan.
-It costs $14.99 per month, $39.99 for 3 months, or $79.99 for a year.
-A lifetime plan is for $159.99.
+Pricing: The free plan is okay, but try the premium program to access all courses on all devices and offline study.
+It costs $14.99 monthly, $39.99 for 3 months, or $79.99 for a year.
+A lifetime plan is $159.99.

 12. iTalki — Online Korean language tutoring